Our Services

 Helpful Resources

-Nighttime hallucinations can include seeing shadows, hearing whispers or feeling sensations as you drift into or out of sleep, and may be more common in people with ADHD due to sleep dysregulation and sensory sensitivity.
-Your doctor can help by reviewing your sleep patterns, medications and stress levels, conducting physical and sleep assessments, and recommending treatments like medication adjustments, improved sleep hygiene or therapy.
+Nighttime hallucinations — such as seeing shadows, hearing whispers, or feeling unusual sensations as you fall asleep or wake up — are more common in people with ADHD due to sleep dysregulation and heightened sensory sensitivity.
+A doctor can evaluate your sleep patterns, medications, and stress levels, perform physical and sleep assessments, and recommend treatments like medication adjustments, improved sleep hygiene, or therapy.

 Nighttime hallucinations occur as you're falling asleep (hypnagogic) or waking up (hypnopompic).
 They can involve: